Oxford University Global Surgery Group

 OXFORD GLOBAL SURGERY COURSE

-We were delighted to announce that the next Oxford Global Surgery Course will be 9-13 September 2019, held at Green Templeton College, Oxford, run by Oxford University Global Surgery Group in conjunction with the Department for Continuing Education.
+We were delighted to announce that the next Oxford Global Surgery Course will be 14-18 September 2020, held at St Catherine's College, Oxford, run by Oxford University Global Surgery Group in conjunction with the Department for Continuing Education.

-Here's what our 2018 cohort had to say about the course:
+Here's what our previous students had to say about the course:

 FANTASTIC!
 So eye opening and thought provoking and genuinely a life/career changing event.